 The highlight of our stop at the resort was the large pot of hot kai chok (chicken congee).
 Just what the doctor ordered after a wet and cold ride.
 We all knocked back at least two bowls of kai chok each.
 Hot coffee and cakes were on offer as well.
 You can tell from our faces that we felt better, having eaten, by the time this photograph was taken.

-We all rinsed the sand and mud off our bikes, and ourselves, with the hose at the rear of the Satun Boutique Hotel.
+We all rinsed the sand and mud off our bikes, and ourselves, with the hose at the rear of The One Boutique Hotel.
 We needed a good clean.

 We had 67km / 42mi in the bag.